 Tenure-Track Faculty Mentoring Program (for tenure-track Assistant Professors)

 The Tenure Track Faculty Mentoring Program provides professional development for pre-tenure faculty.
-The program pairs pre-tenure faculty with senior, tenured faculty to help with the tenure process, publishing and research grants.
-During the year-long program mentors and mentees engage in activities that inspire synergistic, collegial relationships and create a scholarly community.
+The program pairs pre-tenure faculty with senior, tenured faculty to provide guidance and support related to all aspects of the tenure process, including research, teaching, and service.
+During the year-long program, mentors and mentees engage in activities to inspire synergistic, collegial relationships and create a scholarly community.

 Program Information | Mentoring Log | Mentor Form | Mentee Application

 The Teaching Mentors Program (for any faculty member)

 The Teaching Mentors Program is for any faculty member.
 Email the Center if you'd like to be matched.
 This program can help you:

 - Convert a class to a new format (studio to lecture; face-to-face online)